 Church of Central Africa Presbyterian, Synod of Zambia and World Mission partner to provide much-needed resources

-LOUISVILLE — In our Reformed tradition, Presbyterians recognize we are a part of a larger body of Christ.
+In our Reformed tradition, Presbyterians recognize that we are a part of a larger body of Christ.
 But that body doesn’t end at the walls of our church building, our city limits, state lines or national borders.
-That body encompasses each and every child of God around the world.
+That body encompasses each child of God around the world.
 Because we all have limitations and are all united in Christ, we believe we are called to mission in partnership because, after all, we are better together.

 Presbyterian World Mission has been partnering with the Church of Central Africa Presbyterian, Synod of Zambia (CCAP) for many years, with the goal of growing its holistic ministry in Zambia.
 One of the health-related priorities of the CCAP Synod leadership and the CCAP Health Department has been completion of the mother care shelter at Egichikeni Rural Health Center.
 The clinic provides care to more than 7,000 people in over 50 villages.
 The clinic has recorded no maternal death since 2013, despite the challenge of having only one bed and an incomplete mother care shelter.